LocationCases D'Alcanar (les), Spain

 ConstructorConstrucciones Pj 98, S.L.

-From the architect.
+Text description provided by the architects.
 A 250 long by 18 meters wide plot perpendicular to the sea, with an arable area, leading from the beach itself to some old ruins, canes and lemon trees.

 The house for the photographer II is at the end of the plot.
 Constructed on a platform 70 cm high above the level of natural floodable ground, three small irregular floor plan and section buildings dialogue through an empty space with fleeting views.
 A palm grove with 52 Washingtonian palm trees leads us from the beach to the house.

 The breakdown of the volumes is due to the conditions of the landscape, to the construction, and to the light which suggests a Picasso painting that was painted in the area and which is currently in the Picasso Museum in Paris.

 The empty centre is thus converted into the main area of the house: a tense area, made up geometrically in its upper part by means of the high opaque bodies of the various pavilions, and on the floor plan up to a height of 2.10 meters in a continuous area connecting the various shady interior areas with view of the sea, the plant background and the living areas above the platform.

 The play on volume decomposition reminds us of the Picasso cubist composition.
 The clear-dark and the intense daylight in this area of the Mediterranean balance the topographical plentitude of this area of the Delta.